Tackling the Quality Versus Quantity Debate with Emily Dumas

-In a conversation with Anirudh Singla, CEO at Pepper Content, Emily Dumas, Senior Content Marketing Manager at Evernote talks about tackling the challenge of content quality versus quantity.
+In a conversation with Anirudh Singla, Founder & CEO at Pepper Content, Senior Content Marketing Manager at Evernote Emily Dumas talks about tackling the challenge of content quality versus quantity.

 Here are some excerpts.

-1. How has your journey with content been with you so far?
+1. How has your journey in content been so far?

 I didn't intend to be a content marketer.
-I wanted to be a journalist, which is very hard to do today and I stumbled into content marketing while I was studying communications and journalism in college.
-I started doing a lot of traditional content marketing in the terms of running company blogs, and social media and I loved it, and then I discovered technology.
+I wanted to be a journalist and I stumbled into content marketing while I was studying communications and journalism in college.
+I started doing a lot of traditional content marketing, running company blogs and social media accounts, and I loved it.
+And then, I discovered content marketing for SaaS companies.
 From discovering B2B to B2C and loving content marketing, I ended up working for a lot of hyper-growth companies and getting deeper into content marketing, and that's been my career for the last seven or eight years now.

 2. How has your role as a content marketer shaped up over time?

 At Crayon, I was the first marketer hired by the CMO.
 So not only was I a content marketer, but I was also doing demand generation, working on the website, SEO, and sales.
 Crayon is also where I got into product marketing and competitive intelligence.
 I worked there for three years.

 At ZoomInfo, I was on the product team doing content for product managers and product marketers.